ibm-cloud-docs/account/iam-authorizations.md

 1. In the {{site.data.keyword.Bluemix_notm}} console, click **Manage** > **Access (IAM)**, and select **Authorizations**.
 1. Click **Create**.
 1. Select a source account.
-   * If the source service that needs access to the target service is in this account, select **This account**.
+   * If the source that needs access to the target is in this account, select **This account**.
-   * If the source service that needs access to the target service is in a different account, select **Other account**.
+   * If the source that needs access to the target is in a different account, select **Another account**.
 Then, enter the account ID of the source account.
+1. Select the service or services that need access.
-1. Specify whether you want the authorization to be for all instances, only a specific instance in the account, or instances only in a certain resource group.
+   - You can select an individual service and specify whether you want the source to include all resources, instances only in a certain resource group, or only a specific instance in the account.
+   - [New]{: tag-new} You can also select **All Identity and Access enabled services** and select or enter a resource group ID.

+    [New]{: tag-new} Entering a resource group as the source gives the service instances in a resource group access to the target resource in your account.
+You might want to set up this level of access if you don't want to give direct access to a resource.
+   {: tip}

+1. Select a target.

-1. Select a target service and specify whether you want the authorization to be for all instances, only a specific instance in the account, or instances only in a certain resource group.
+1. Specify whether you want the target to include all resources or specific resources.
+   If you chose specific resources as the target, you can add attributes to further scope the access.
+The type of attributes depends on the target service that you selected.
+   {: note}

-1. Optional: Select **Enable authorization to be delegated** to allow the source service to delegate its access to any dependent services.
+1. (Optional) Select **Enable authorization to be delegated by source and dependent services** to allow the source service to delegate its access to any dependent services.
 This option is displayed only if the source service has dependent services.
 By selecting this option, policies are automatically created by the source service for the dependent services.
 1. Select a role to assign access to the source service that accesses the target service.
 1. Click **Authorize**.

-If you create an authorization between a service in another account and a target service in your current account, you need to have access only to the target resource.
+If you create an authorization between a service in another account and a target service in your current account, you need access only to the target resource.
 For the source account, you need only the account number.
 {: note}

 ## Creating an authorization by using the CLI